 In the pattern of the UPSC exam, you have to write around 20-25 questions with each answer demanding 200-250 words for the nine papers of the IAS Mains exam.
 In the three hours you get for each paper, it is no mean feat to draft and frame answers for the questions and be able to finish it.

-- Therefore, the test series have to be joined only after Prelims.
+Therefore, the test series has to be joined only after Prelims.

-- Generally, mains questions contain certain key terms called ‘directional words’ in them which are a clue to figuring out how they are to be answered.
+Generally, main questions contain certain key terms called ‘directional words’ in them which are a clue to figuring out how they are to be answered.

 Important Tips for Mains Answer Writing

 It is important to take a multi-dimensional approach to answer writing in the IAS mains exam.
 You should approach the answer from 360 degrees and start writing.

 Always use keywords to highlight important and score points in your answers.
 Try to underline the keywords.

 Don’t forget to substantiate what you claim in your answers.
 This will give legitimacy to your answers, not to mention, make you look well-read to the examiner.